-Robert D. Wilson-Hoss is an attorney who has practiced in Mason County, Washington since 1978.
-His work includes representation of clients with real property, probate, estate planning and personal injury issues; non-profit associations and corporations, including owner associations; civil rights plaintiffs; and other general matters.
+Robert D. Wilson-Hoss has practiced in Mason County, Washington since 1978.
+His work is now limited to pro bono representation of 501(c)(3) non-profit associations.
 He was a recipient of the Washington State Bar Association's Courageous Award, in 1993, for his civil rights work; and the Bar Association’s Community Service Award, in 2007.
 In addition, in 2017, he was named a "Local Hero" by the Washington State Bar.
-He is one of fewer than 10 attorneys in the history of the State Bar to be recognized with three major awards.

 Mr. Wilson-Hoss was recently named Citizen of the Year for Mason County.
-He has also recently been recognized by the Washington Association of School Administrators for his community leadership and service to education, and he was presented the Charles Wright Award by the Mason County Bar Association for outstanding service to the Mason County community and legal profession.
-He and his partner and brother, Richard Hoss, have been honored as Mason County’s Best Lawyers opinion polls of readers of the local newspaper; the same newspaper also named him the County's Volunteer of the Year for 2017.
-He and his partner have each been honored as leading attorneys nationally by Who’s Who in America.
+He has also recently been recognized by the Washington Association of School Administrators for his community leadership and service to education, he was presented the Charles Wright Award by the Mason County Bar Association for outstanding service to the Mason County community and legal profession, and was named the County's Volunteer of the Year for 2017.

 Mr. Wilson-Hoss is married with three grown children.
 His wife, Wendy, is retired; she was a first grade teacher and an Occupational Therapist for the Shelton School District.
 He and Wendy were foster parents for many children.
 His law practice partner, since 1982, is his younger, smarter brother, Richard Hoss.